On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Secondary baroclinic vorticity enhanced stretching mechanism

-In order to find the origin of SBV accelerated velocity, one should check the vorticity generation mechanism.
-It has been proven that after the shock interaction, the main circulation is conservative inside the mixing region confined by the mass fraction contour, as shown in $\S$\ref{sec: num and IC}.
+In order to find the origin of the increase in velocity due to SBV, one should check the vorticity generation mechanism.
+It has been proven that after the shock interaction, the main circulation is conserved inside the mixing region confined by the mass fraction contour, as shown in $\S$\ref{sec: num and IC}.
 The conservation of circulation indicates that the same quantitative positive vorticity is produced to balance the negative vorticity from SBV.
 Here the total circulation, normalised by the final equilibrium circulation, is decomposed into the positive and negative ones:

-as validated in figure \ref{fig: SBV-SDR}(a), showing the same up and down characteristic of opposite sign vorticity.
+as validated in figure~\ref{fig: SBV-SDR}(a), showing the same up and down characteristic of opposite sign circulation.

 The SBV production process in the VD SBI is illustrated in figure \ref{fig: SBV-SDR}(b).
-The main vortex will come near the bubble's interface where the density gradient of bridge structure exists.
-The roll-up process of the vortex will accelerate the interface that leads to the azimuthal acceleration $d\vec{V}_{\theta}/dt$~\citep{peng2003vortex}.
-If assuming negligible gravitational force and incompressible flow, one obtains $d\vec{V}_{\theta}/dt=-1/\rho\nabla{p}$~\citep{reinaud2000baroclinic}.
+The main vortex will come near the bubble's interface where the density gradient at the bridge structure exists.
+The roll-up process of the vortex will accelerate the interface leading to the acceleration $\mathrm{d}({V}_{\theta}\boldsymbol{e_\theta})/\mathrm{d}t$ in the azimuthal direction $\boldsymbol{e_\theta}$~\citep{peng2003vortex}.
+Assuming negligible gravitational force and incompressible flow, one obtains $\mathrm{d}({V}_{\theta}\boldsymbol{e_\theta})/\mathrm{d}t=-1/\rho\nabla{p}$~\citep{reinaud2000baroclinic}.
 Due to the existence of the density gradient $\nabla\rho$, the baroclinic vorticity production will follow:

 From this equation, we can find that mixing will smear the density gradient $\nabla\rho$ and thus decrease the SBV production.
-SBV will give feedback on the mixing rate through the local stretching.
+SBV will give feedback to the mixing rate through the local stretching.